 - None of our officers or directors is required to commit his or her full time to our affairs and, accordingly, may have conflicts of interest in allocating his or her time among various business activities. - In the course of their other business activities, our officers and directors may become aware of investment and business opportunities which may be appropriate for presentation to us as well as the other entities with which they are affiliated.
 Our management may have conflicts of interest in determining to which entity a particular business opportunity should be presented. - Our Sponsor, officers, directors and Nomura have agreed to waive their redemption rights with respect to any Founder Shares, private shares and any public shares held by them in connection with the consummation of our Business Combination.
-Additionally, our Sponsor, officers, directors and Nomura have agreed to waive their redemption rights with respect to any Founder Shares and private shares held by them if we fail to consummate our Business Combination within 18 months after the IPO Closing Date.
+Additionally, our Sponsor, officers, directors and Nomura have agreed to waive their redemption rights with respect to any Founder Shares and private shares held by them if we fail to consummate our Business Combination within 24 months after the IPO Closing Date.
 If we do not complete our Business Combination within such 18-month period, the proceeds of the sale of the Private Units held in the Trust Account will be used to fund the redemption of our public shares, and the Private Warrants will expire worthless.
 With certain limited exceptions, the Founder Shares will not be transferable, assignable by our Sponsor until the earlier of: (A) six months after the completion of our Business Combination or (B) subsequent to our Business Combination, (x) if the last reported sale price of our Class A Common Stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 30 days after our Business Combination, or (y) the date on which we complete a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of our stockholders having the right to exchange their shares of common stock for cash, securities or other property.
 With certain limited exceptions, the private shares and the Private Warrants and the Class A Common Stock underlying such warrants, will not be transferable, assignable or saleable by the initial purchasers of the Private Units or their permitted transferees until 30 days after the completion of our Business Combination.
 Since our Sponsor and officers and directors may directly or indirectly own common stock and warrants following our Public Offering, our officers and directors may have a conflict of interest in determining whether a particular target business is an appropriate business with which to effectuate our Business Combination.
-Permitted transferees of the Founder Shares would be subject to the same restrictions.
+Permitted transferees of the Founder Shares would be subject to the same restrictions. - Our officers and directors may have a conflict of interest with respect to evaluating a particular Business Combination if the retention or resignation of any such officers and directors was included by a target business as a condition to any agreement with respect to our Business Combination.